suwebdev/wats-lab-faq/first-question.md

 `ls -al ~/.ssh`

-If you don't see any of the following files you will need to generate these key file
+If you don't see any of the following files you will need to create  the key files

 * id\_rsa.pub
 * id\_dsa.pub